_________________________ Eco-Schools Award

 Step 2: Our Green Team Committee have carried out Eco-Schools Environmental Review which looked at nine key areas – Biodiversity, Energy, Global Citizenship, Healthy Living, Litter, Marine, Transport, Waste and Water.

-Step 3: Our Green Team Committee is currently producing an Action Plan influenced by the Eco-Schools Environmental Review.
+Step 3: Our Green Team Committee has produced an Action Plan influenced by the Eco-Schools Environmental Review.
 They decided to concentrate this year on the three key areas that they think our school need to address – School Grounds, Healthy Living and Waste and how the school is going to make some eco improvements.

-After achieving our Bronze Award, our Green Team Committee will be eager to progress towards the Silver Award, on average this will take around 3-6 months.
+Now they have achieved the Bronze Award, our Green Team Committee will be eager in the new academic year to progress towards the Silver Award, which on average will take around 3-6 months.

 Step 4: With SLT, the Green Team Committee will look where, within our Growth Curriculum, environmental issues are covered.
 In fact, Eco-Schools can fit into virtually all aspects of the curriculum and help to make learning, both inside and outside the classroom, fun and engaging.